heybenji/flowerstothepeople/about.markdown

 ## Vision

 Flowers have long represented the beauty and joy we all need to thrive.
-We imagine a world where struggle is met and undone with beauty, creativity, and joy.
+We imagine a world where oppression is met and undone with beauty, creativity, and joy.
 Like the women of the [Bread & Roses strike of 1912](https://en.wikipedia.org/wiki/1912_Lawrence_textile_strike), we imagine a world where there there is an abundance of bread and roses: both sustenance and beauty.

 ## Frequently Asked Questions